elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-7-1-secure-esxi-hosts.md

 >     3. Browse to the certificate and select Open.
 > 3. Select the Configuration tab and click Authentication Services.
 > 4. Click Import Certificate.
-> 5. Enter the full path to the authentication proxy server certificate file on the host and the IP address of the authentication proxy server.Use the form [datastore name] file path to enter the path to the proxy server.
+> 5. Enter the full path to the authentication proxy server certificate file on the host and the IP address of the authentication proxy server.Use the form  file path to enter the path to the proxy server.
 > 6. Click Import.

 Lastly use the Proxy to add a host to a domain: